-Additionally, a SolidWorks’ Finite Element Analysis Solution Partner, SolidWorks Simulation, fit the needs of engineers to help improve the integrity of their designs.
-In the end it, a complete SolidWorks solution, including the ability to network licenses where necessary, was the Barnstead-Thermolyne choice.
+Additionally, a SOLIDWORKS’ Finite Element Analysis Solution Partner, SOLIDWORKS Simulation, fit the needs of engineers to help improve the integrity of their designs.
+In the end, a complete SOLIDWORKS solution, including the ability to network licenses where necessary, was the Barnstead-Thermolyne choice.

 Barnstead is also impressed with the individual attention they get with their PhD-level support and training courses at CATI’s Buffalo Grove facility.